-&lt;sup>35 The updated source code and block diagrams will also be required to be provided prior to registration.
+42 The updated source code and block diagrams will also be required to be provided prior to registration.

-Type of information Requirement Dynamic model outstanding changes Identify any known changes that have not yet been incorporated into models or settings.
+Type of information Requirement Provide OEM information about the model changes including the model version history and change log.
+Identify all model changes including any setting changes that could impact the plant's performance standards with reference to model version changes where applicable.
+Include a description of each change and how it will impact the agreed performance standards.
+Outstanding model changes Identify any known changes that have not yet been incorporated into models or settings.
 For example, this might include some as-built quantities where not yet finalised (such as transformer impedances from FAT).
 Where possible, quantify the maximum extent of changes.
-Dynamic models or firmware known issues Identify any specific known issues related to the OEM models of the plant and controls or protection of the plant or known firmware issues, whether or not represented in the models that could affect its ability to meet the performance standards and were not considered at the time of connection application assessment.
+Models or firmware known issues Identify any specific known issues related to the OEM models of the plant and controls or protection of the plant or known firmware issues, whether or not represented in the models that could affect its ability to meet the performance standards and were not considered at the time of connection application assessment.